Courses a.y. 2023/2024

 30364 ACCOUNTING (MODULE II) - MANAGERIAL ACCOUNTING

-Dr. Martens's research focuses on the area of non-traditional disclosure channels and non-traditional information intermediaries.
+My research focuses on the area of non-traditional disclosure channels and non-traditional information intermediaries.
 The literature outlines disclosure channels (e.g., social media) and information intermediaries (e.g., financial statements) as essential tools to mitigate information asymmetries between firm insiders (e.g., managers) and firm outsiders (e.g., investors).
 These disclosure channels and information intermediaries have different characteristics (e.g., audience) and hence influence the behavior of firm insiders and firm outsiders in different ways.
 It is necessary to identify these disclosure channels and information intermediaries first in order to understand their characteristics.
-His research examines disclosure channels and information intermediaries that have not been identified as traditional disclosure channels or traditional information intermediaries yet.
+My research examines disclosure channels and information intermediaries that have not been identified as traditional disclosure channels or traditional information intermediaries yet.

 The disclosure function of the U.S. patent system: evidence from the PTDL program and extreme snowfall

 JOURNAL OF ACCOUNTING RESEARCH, 59(4): 1425-1480, 2021